KeithSloan/toSketch/README.md

 Otherwise if there at least three lines a BSpline curve is fitted.

-If there is less than four lines, they are transferred to the new sketch.
+If there is less than three lines, they are transferred to the new sketch.

 note: Currently the items in the sketch must be in order, which should be the case with the toSketch command